Table of Contents

 William Gordon Updated by William Gordon

-For additional information on our Company Policies please read the article below:
+For additional information on our Company Policies, please read the article at:

 1. Setting up Facial Recognition on an Eligible Device by selecting "Yes, set up" as seen below